 Wild horses wouldn’t stop me from coming back.

-If you’re planning a visit to New Zealand, grab the Lonely Planet book below.
+If you’re planning a visit to New Zealand or even if you are considering emigrating, grab the Lonely Planet book below.
 They’ve got very good taste.
 But remember, do yourself and your family a favour.
 Make a detour to the bony part of the ankle.
 Come to Taranaki.
 I live in the house under the mountain on top of the hill.
 I’ll wait for you